lightbits/lightbits.github.io/euler/euler.markdown

 Gradient descent
 ----------------

 We want to adjust R and T to make the error smaller.
 One way to do so is to look at how the error changes for a change in R and T. For example, if we had the function `f(x) = x^2`, the derivative with respect to x (the gradient) says how the value of f changes for an increase in x.
-In this case, the derivative is `2x` so f will increase when x is positive and decrease when x is negative.
+In this case, the derivative is `dfdx(x) = 2x`, so f will decrease as x goes from negative infinity to zero, and increase as x goes from zero to positive infinity..

-In other words, the gradient is an indication of the direction we can adjust our parameters: If the gradient is positive, it means f increases for an increase of x (so we should decrease x); if the gradient is negative, f will decrease for an increase of x (so we should increase x).
+The gradient is an indication of the direction we can adjust our parameters: If the gradient is positive, it means f increases for an increase of x (so we should decrease x); if the gradient is negative, f will decrease for an increase of x (so we should increase x).

-One way to adjust x, starting from an initial guess, could then be
+One way to adjust x, starting from an initial guess, could therefore be `x += -gain*dfdx(x)`.

-    x[n+1] = x[n] - gain*2*x[n]

-This will make f(x) smaller and smaller (or bigger, if you're not careful.
-Decent software packages, like matlab or numpy, do additional checks and number-massaging to prevent that) until it stops.
+This will make f(x) smaller and smaller until it stops, hopefully at zero (or it blows up to infinity, if you're not careful, but decent software packages do additional checks and number-massaging to prevent that).
 With some luck, the value of x at that point is even what you wanted.

 The derivative of a rotation matrix
 -----------------------------------